BitStack: Any-Size Compression of Large Language Models in Variable Memory Environments: Appendix

-\subsection{Analysis of inference overhead of BitStack}
+\subsubsection{Analysis of inference overhead of BitStack}

-In our experiments, we did not include any inference optimization, as this is not the primary focus of this research.
-However, we provide an analysis here to support future deployment of BitStack models in real-world scenarios.
+In this section, we provide an analysis of the inference overhead of BitStack models to support the future deployment of these models in real-world scenarios.
 Similar to other weight-only compression methods (e.g., weight-only quantization), the restoration of weights is performed on the fly, introducing an inference overhead.
 As illustrated in Figure~\ref{fig:inference_overhead}, we roughly divide the total inference overhead into two parts: \textit{Overhead 1} and \textit{Overhead 2}.

 \textit{Overhead 1} represents the residual block restoration time, including unpacking the sign matrix and the multiplication time as in Eq.~\ref{eq:abs_svd}.
-This can be significantly reduced by utilizing efficient unpacking kernels and fusing the residual block restoration operations.
+This overhead can be substantially reduced by leveraging fused kernels, which help minimize the time-consuming I/O costs.

 \textit{Overhead 2} refers to the additional time required to restore more residual blocks for weight stacks that load more than one block.
 As shown in the figure, \textit{Overhead 2} increases linearly as more residual blocks are loaded.
-This occurs because, in our implementation, the residual blocks are restored sequentially when computing Eq.~\ref{eq:iavd}.
-In practice, however, all residual blocks in the stack can be computed in parallel, as they are independent of one another, making \textit{Overhead 2} fully eliminable.
+This occurs because, in our PyTorch implementation, the residual blocks are restored sequentially when computing Eq.~\ref{eq:iavd}.
+In practice, however, all residual blocks in the stack can be computed in parallel, as they are independent of one another, making \textit{Overhead 2} eliminable.

-As discussed, the inference overhead of BitStack models can be significantly reduced with certain optimizations during real-world deployment.
-We leave these optimizations for future work.